bestDew/ZKCycleScrollViewDemo-OC/README.md

 # ZKCycleScrollView

 A simple and useful automatic infinite scroll view, more elegant implementation and more friendly API.
-Support for Objective-C and Swift.
+Support Objective-C and Swift.

 ## ScreenShot